Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: Other trends and prospects of tensor networks

 Inspired by the development of quantum computers, nontrivial entanglement physics associated with quantum circuit models has been intensively studied from the viewpoint of theoretical physics.
-For example, a measurement induced entanglement transition in random quantum circuit models has attracted much attention.\cite{LiChenFisher2019, XianLiFisher2021} Of course, TN methods are efficient numerical tools for simulating such quantum circuit models.
-On the other hand, such a TN algorithm for thermal equilibrium states as minimally entangled typical quantum states\cite{METTS2009, Stoudenmire2010,Goto2020,Iitaka2020,Iwaki2021} may be viewed as a measurement based sampling algorithm for the MPS, which involves a certain similarity to random quantum circuit models.
-Further development of TNs for dynamical behaviors of quantum circuits associated with measurements is also interesting problems in near feature.
+For example, a measurement-induced entanglement transition in random quantum circuit models has attracted much attention.\cite{LiChenFisher2019, Goto2020,XianLiFisher2021} Of course, TN methods are efficient numerical tools for simulating such quantum circuit models.
+On the other hand, such a TN algorithm for thermal equilibrium states as minimally entangled typical quantum states\cite{METTS2009, Stoudenmire2010,Iitaka2020,Goto2021,Iwaki2021} may be viewed as a measurement-based sampling algorithm for the MPS, which involves a certain similarity to random quantum circuit models.
+Further development of TNs for dynamical behaviors of quantum circuits associated with measurements is also an interesting problem.

-{\bf Holography and TNs}: Finally, we would like to mention about the close connection between the TN in Sec \ref{Sec_TNR} and \ref{Sec_MERA} and the holographic descriptions of quantum many-body systems.
-According to the connection between MERA/TNR and Ryu-Takayanagi formula for the holographic EE, the TN has become an essential tool for understanding the interdisciplinary physics among quantum many-body systems, quantum gravity and quantum information.
-In addition to the continuous MERA approach\cite{cMERA2013,Nozaki2012}, recently, such a concept as quantum circuit complexity in the path integral of quantum field theories has been developed.\cite{Caputa2017, Jefferson2017,Molina-Vilaplana2018} So far, the network structure of a TN was designed by hands on the basis of qualitative consideration about physical situation of a target system at the UV boundary layer.
+{\bf Holography and TNs}: Finally, we would like to mention the close connection between the TN in Sec \ref{Sec_TNR} and \ref{Sec_MERA} and the holographic descriptions of quantum many-body systems.
+According to the connection between MERA/TNR and Ryu-Takayanagi formula for the holographic EE, the TN has become an essential tool for understanding the interdisciplinary physics among quantum many-body systems, quantum gravity, and quantum information.
+In addition to the continuous MERA approach\cite{cMERA2013,Nozaki2012}, recently, such a concept as quantum circuit complexity in the path integral of quantum field theories has been developed.\cite{Caputa2017, Jefferson2017,Molina-Vilaplana2018} So far, the network structure of a TN was designed by hands on the basis of qualitative consideration about the physical situation of a target system at the UV boundary layer.
 The path integral approach incorporating the quantum information geometry seems very interesting in the context of the TN, since it may provide a new quantitative criterion for designing network structures of the TN state.